wichtounet/wichtounet.github.io/posts/2017/09/how-i-made-deep-learning-library-38-faster-to-compile-optimization-and-cpp17-if-constexpr.rst

 ########################################

-Since C++17 has been supported in compilers, I've been wanting to play around with :code:`if constexpr`.
+Since C++17 has been supported in compilers, I've been wanting to play around with `if constexpr`.
 Before, when necessary, I've been emulated if constexpr with SFINAE and a lambda, but it's really not nice code.
 However, it already helped me in the past, for instance
 `a single static_if reduced the compilation time of DLL by about 30% <https://baptiste-wicht.com/posts/2016/01/improve-dll-and-etl-compile-time-further.html>`_.
 I'm trying not to abuse it in the code, I've reserved it for a very instances in DLL's code.
-However, :code:`if constexpr` is much nicer than an emulated version.
+However, `if constexpr` is much nicer than an emulated version.
 The only problem with it is that you need a really recent compiler for it.
 Especially with GCC, you need GCC 7.1 that has been available since May this year only.
 I'd rather not force too strong constraints on DLL requirements.

-Nevertheless, I've been annotating a lot of my :code:`if` with constexpr annotations in the form of comments (:code:`if /*constexpr*/`) so that I can switch back and forth to see the impact of C++17 :code:`if constexpr` on my compilation time.
+Nevertheless, I've been annotating a lot of my `if` with constexpr annotations in the form of comments (`if /*constexpr*/`) so that I can switch back and forth to see the impact of C++17 `if constexpr` on my compilation time.
 Interestingly, only enabling C++17 as a compiler option made compilation slower by about 2%.
 Moreover, I've also found a few places in my code where C++17 was breaking.
-For instance, C++17 Ranges is adding a function :code:`std::size(range)` that is ambiguous with :code:`etl::size(matrix)` in some cases where ADL is concerned.
+For instance, C++17 Ranges is adding a function `std::size(range)` that is ambiguous with `etl::size(matrix)` in some cases where ADL is concerned.

 Now that selection is much simpler in ETL, the complete selection can now be